Supervised vs. Unsupervised Learning: Key Differences

 Judging by the name of this ML method, there’s obviously something that is being supervised.
 That is, a machine learning model that is supervised by a data expert.
 Simply put, you inform the system of the appropriate output for a given input in supervised learning.

-Supervised learning relies on the expertise of a data scientist, who trains an ML algorithm with labeled inputs of data to get the desired output.
-For instance, an image of an animal is labeled as “dog,” so the goal is to train the algorithm so that it can eventually predict the right label for all the images containing a dog.
+Supervised learning relies on the expertise of a data scientist, who trains a machine learning algorithm with labeled inputs of data to get the desired output.
+For instance, in image recognition, an image of an animal might be labeled as “dog,” so the goal is to train the algorithm so that it can eventually predict the right label for all the images containing a dog.
 In this case, the algorithm learns from the training dataset to generate accurate predictions iteratively.
 Yet, even though supervised models are considered more accurate than unsupervised ones, they still require human involvement to annotate the data for the model training.

 You can always send your data to our team of annotation pros to make it easier to cope with supervised learning.
-Contact our team at Label Your Data to ensure that your ML model is fed with secure and accurately labeled data!
+Contact our data annotation company to ensure your ML model is fed with secure and accurately labeled data!
+If you’re unsure where to start, check our data annotation pricing to estimate your project budget.

 Examples of Supervised ML